Can Blood Stains Be Dangerous?

 Is it Safe to Clean Up Blood Myself?

 If a blood spill is small enough that it isn’t pooling, you can probably clean it up without help.
 But if the blood does start to pool, or if the spill occurs on a porous surface such as carpet, wood, cloth, or some plastics, then call a professional cleaning service like Crime Scene Clean-Up.
-We use specialized testing for pathogens and can help make critical decisions to ensure that all risk of future exposure is eliminated.
+From Jacksonville to Yuma, we use specialized testing for pathogens and can help make critical decisions to ensure that all risk of future exposure is eliminated.

-If you’re an owner or employee of a business, it’s imperative that you follow OSHA regulations with regard to biohazard and blood cleanup.
+If you’re an owner or employee of a business from Lexington to Oklahoma, it’s imperative that you follow OSHA regulations with regard to biohazard and blood cleanup.
 There are government-mandated criteria that businesses must meet in order to be compliant, such as employee bloodborne training.
 Professional cleanup services like Crime Scene Clean-Up are fully certified and compliant with government regulations.

 How to Safely Clean Small Blood Spills

 If you do decide to clean up a blood spill on your own – here are a few important tips to keep in mind: